ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 ### Apps

+If you followed the *scripts/cubuild.sh* install method, *cumbia apps* should be ready to use.

-These applications (and their documentation, that has already been mentioned in the *Tutorials* table above) must be installed from the *qumbia-apps* sub-directory of the *cumbia-libs* distribution.
+Otherwise, they have to be installed from the *qumbia-apps* sub-directory of the *cumbia-libs* distribution.
-To install them, *cd* into that folder and execute:
+To do this, *cd* into that folder and execute:

 \code
 qmake